Energy-Efficient Movable Antennas: Mechanical Power Modeling and Performance Optimization: System Model and Problem Formulation

 \begin{proposition} For any given DPV $\bs{x}$, if the constraints in \eqref{eqn_Collision} are not satisfied, it can always be renumbered (jointly with the precoding matrix $\mbf{W}$) to satisfy \eqref{eqn_Collision}, without degrading the achieved EE performance. \end{proposition} \begin{IEEEproof} See Appendix A. \end{IEEEproof}

 Proposition 1 indicates that it suffices to solve (P1) without accounting for \eqref{eqn_Collision}, denoted as (P1-relax), followed by an additional renumbering step.
 As illustrated in Fig.~\ref{Fig_Collision}(b), if we renumber the two destination positions, then inter-MA collision can be avoided, and each MA's movement distance or time can be shortened as well.
+It is important to note that this procedure is merely a mathematical/algorithmic operation performed during the optimization process, without involving any physical reassignment of actuators, radio frequency (RF) chains, or hardware wiring.
 However, (P1-relax) is still a non-convex optimization problem due to its fractional objective function involving complex mechanical power consumption.
 In the next section, we first consider a simpler single-user scenario.